Polycarbonate Vs Acrylic Skip to content

-If you had both materials available and given the choice, you would use Polycarbonate for a clear, protective screen in a ticket or cash booth.
-You would also use Polycarbonate for a machine guard - where you have a clear panels over moving parts etc. It is designed to be virtually unbreakable and is approximately 200 times stronger than glass.
-It is not suitable for food contact, therefore you woudl not sue it as a cover at a deli counter.
+If you had both materials available and given the choice, you would use Polycarbonate for a clear, protective screen in a ticket or cash booth, or as a machine guard where you have clear panels over moving parts.
+Polycarbonate is not suitable for food contact, so you would not use it as a cover at a deli counter.

-The application is always important and in a conversation with our staff, we'll usually ask you "what's it being used for?".
-We are not being nosy! - it's just to ensure we can give you the right material for the job you are doing.
+Ultimately, the application is always important when choosing between Polycarbonate and Acrylic Roofing Sheets.
+When speaking with our staff, we'll usually ask you, "What's it being used for?"
+We're not being nosy!
+We just want to make sure we give you the right material for the job you are doing.

 PROPERTIES (Polycarbonate)